• Skip to primary navigation

 Tips For Cutting Leather With Your Cricut

-• You can use either genuine leather or faux leather for this DIY journal cover.
+• You can use genuine leather or faux leather for this DIY journal cover.
 Faux leather is thinner, which makes it easier to cut with the Cricut.

 Here is what you will need to make this DIY leather journal cover: